 Development Operation

-An operation (including, but not limited to, a Recompletion, a Workover, the attempted completion of an Exploratory Well or an Appraisal Well, or an operation after a Development Well has reached its Objective Depth) conducted under Article 13 (Development Operations).
+An operation (including a Recompletion, a Workover, the attempted completion of an Exploratory Well or an Appraisal Well, or an operation after a Development Well has reached its Objective Depth) conducted under Article 13 (Development Operations).

 [Optional provision; check if applicable, that is, if the appropriate option in Article 11.6 is selected.]